-The Political Compromise Program’s Objective is to provide students a framework that requires cooperation and compromise within which to create a single policy based on a current state or national topic.
+The Political Compromise program’s objective is to provide students a framework that requires cooperation and compromise within which they create a single policy based on a topic of state or national importance.

-Should Michigan public schools equally divide their tax dollars between athletic programs and arts based programing?
+Should Michigan's public schools equally divide their tax dollars between athletic programs and arts based programing?

 The Story: In 2017 the Michigan Legislature is considering a bill requiring that all public schools equally divide their tax dollars between athletic programs and arts based programming.

-Faced with this new law which forces them to redistribute their money evenly, a community meeting has been called by the school board to discuss this bill.
-Several local groups, which have a stake in the passing of this law, have been brought in to explain their positions.
+Faced with this new law, which requires them to redistribute their money evenly, a community meeting has been called by the school board to discuss the district's funding policies.
+Several local groups, who have a stake in the funding of these programs, have been brought in to explain their positions.
 As representatives from these organizations, your voice is important.

-In the end, all three groups must come together to produce one letter to the legislature that expresses the views of Yigburg.
-In this letter, each group's needs must be addressed in a way that each group feels like they will benefit.
+At the conclusion of the 2017 YMCA MYIG Political Compromise program all three groups must come together to produce one letter to the legislature that expresses the views of Yigburg in regards to this law.

 Special Interest Groups:

 The Yigburg Association of Public School Sports, or YAPSS, seeks to advance the role of athletics in school.
 YAPSS believes that each student who participates in athletic programs benefits from learning the importance of teamwork, responsibility, and physical fitness.
 The official position of YAPSS is that the current funding model exists because sports have a higher cost than arts.
 YAPSS believes that the very nature of sports requires more spending because coaches require competitive pay, teams need safety equipment and this must be maintained, and facilities require upkeep.
 To cut the sports budget by even a penny would be too much and YAPSS does not think this law should be passed.